 Greeting cards let you add various layouts and designs to your images, and enables you to add up to 22 photos on a page.
-You can print greeting cards with your home printer, save them on your hard drive, or send by email.
+Greeting cards can be printed with your home printer, saved to your hard drive, and sent by e-mail.

-You can also order a print online from Shutterfly, from within Photoshop Elements.
-Greeting cards can also be ordered online from Adobe Photoshop Elements Online Services from some regions.
+You can also upload photos and order greeting cards from Shutterfly and Kodak Gallery.

+Greetings cards can be ordered online from Adobe Photoshop Elements Online Services from some locales.